 The fair value of the New Debt at the time the agreements were entered into was estimated to be \$1,070,283 determined using an expected maturity (repayment) date of June 1, 2017.
 The discount rate used to determine the fair value was 18% which is management's estimate of market interest rates based on interest rates payable on unsecured debts the Company previously issued to third parties.
 The fair value of the New Debt recognized is highly subjective.
 Differences between the fair value initially recorded and the amount payable on maturity will be amortized using the effective interest rate method.
 At each reporting period, management will re-evaluate the anticipated maturity date and adjust the carrying value accordingly, with any changes recorded in profit or loss The Company recognized a gain on the transaction of \$594,752.
-During the year ended December 31, 2014, the Company recognized accretion expense of \$45,090.
+The Company recognized accretion expense during the year ended December 31, 2015 of \$200,767 (2014 - \$45,090).
+At December 31, 2015, the Company revised the expected maturity date to March 1, 2018 resulting in the liability being reduced by \$148,230 with the reduction being recorded as an offset to accretion expense.